 You will write two papers throughout the semester.
-Each paper requires a different skill set; some papers ask for research and others are opinion or critical thinking based.
 Details for the papers are posted on our Blackboard page.
 Papers are due by 7:00pm on the due date and must be uploaded as Microsoft Word documents to Blackboard.
 You may not receive full credit from 7:01pm onward.
 For every day a paper is late, I will reduce your grade by 10%.
 This means that after 5 days you have lose 50% of possible credit and after 10 days you automatically earn a 0.

-Discussion Board (10 @ 10 points = 100 points):
+Brief Board (5 @ 20 points = 100 points):